 - Weight loss

 The veterinarian will perform a complete physical examination of your cat and obtain a medical history from you, including recent food your cat has consumed as well as a history of hunting.

 - Bacterial cultures from rectal swabs or fresh feces.

 - Blood culture to isolate the bacteria if bacteremia.

 - Biochemical profile, complete blood count, and urinalysis to evaluate the overall health as well as check organ function and determine how dehydrated your cat is.
 Most blood values are normal, although reduced white blood cell count, low platelets and non-regenerative anemia may be present in severely affected cats.
+Cats with severe vomiting and diarrhea may also have electrolyte imbalances.

-Supportive care at home for mild cases which may include a bland diet or restrict food for 24-48 hours.
+Uncomplicated cases may be treated on an outpatient basis, which may include a bland diet or restrict food for 24-48 hours.

 - Cats with clinical signs will receive fluids to treat dehydration and replace lost electrolytes.

 - Blood transfusion for severe cases where septic salmonella has developed.

-- It seems there is some controversy over the use of antibiotics to treat simple cases of salmonella enteritis (intestinal inflammation) with diarrhea in cats, suggesting that antibiotics can favour the growth of antibiotic-resistant strains of salmonella.
+- There is some controversy over the use of antibiotics to treat simple cases of salmonella enteritis (intestinal inflammation) with diarrhea in cats, suggesting that antibiotics can favour the growth of antibiotic-resistant strains of salmonella.
 Antibiotics (sulfa) are therefore reserved for severely ill cats.

 However, there is still a risk that when the cat grooms, bacteria in the saliva transfer onto the coat, which can contaminate the environment or when bacteria pass in the cat’s stool.
 Take care handling a cat with salmonella as well and decontaminate the environment and always wash your hands with soap and water.

 Reducing the risk of salmonella infection: